-As discussed in Module 1: Climate Change and the Role of Forests, the forestry sector offers significant potential for the mitigation of greenhouse gas (GHG) emissions.
+As discussed in the the module on climate change, the forestry sector offers significant potential for the mitigation of greenhouse gas (GHG) emissions.
 To capture that potential, the Parties to the UNFCCC, beginning in 2005, developed the approach known as Reducing Emissions from Deforestation and Forest Degradation in Developing Countries, or REDD.
 This subsequently evolved to become REDD+, a forest-based climate change mitigation approach that aims to provide positive incentives for developing countries to reduce emissions from deforestation and forest degradation, to sustainably manage their forests and to conserve and enhance forest carbon stocks.
-Figure 2.1 demonstrates the potential benefits of REDD+ implementation in terms of emissions reductions.
+Figure 1 demonstrates the potential benefits of REDD+ implementation in terms of emissions reductions.
 REDD+ also has the potential to enhance other forest-related ecosystem services.

-Figure 2.1 REDD+ and GHG emissions
+Figure 1 REDD+ and GHG emissions